buildbot/buildbot/master/docs/manual/installation.rst

 '''''''''''''''''''

 This section lists options to the ``create-master`` command.
-You can also type ``buildslave create-master --help`` for an up-to-the-moment summary.
+You can also type ``buildbot create-master --help`` for an up-to-the-moment summary.

 ``--force``